microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 ## Accessing the ARM REST API

-* List out the tags used in the subscription

-    This command is purely to demonstrate that the Azure Resource Manager API can be accessed by the trusted compute.
+- List out the tags used in the subscription.
+The below command demonstrates that the Azure Resource Manager API can be accessed by a trusted computer.

     ```shell
     curl -sSL -X GET -H "Authorization: Bearer $token" -H "Content-Type: application/json" https://management.azure.com/subscriptions/$subscriptionId/tagNames?api-version=2021-04-01 | jq .value[].tagName